anenbergb/Co-DETR-TensorRT/README.md

   * https://pytorch.org/TensorRT/contributors/dynamo_converters.html

-### Co-DETR inference runtime is sped up by over 4x (relative to Pytorch FP32) when executing the TensorRT FP16 compiled model
+### Co-DETR inference runtime is sped up over 4x (relative to Pytorch FP32) when executing the TensorRT FP16 compiled model

 All benchmarking is performed on an Nvidia RTX 4090 GPU.